jonathondilworth/detailed-plutus-lecture-notes/3-Lecture-Three.md

 As it stands in lecture three, we're still using POSIXTime, apparently it is easy to move between POSIXTime and Slot 'Time'.
 This is simply a slight complication between Plutus and Ouroboros.
 We know that if a parameter change occurs, we will always know 36 hours in the future (we'll know if there is a hard fork or changes to be made within 36 hours).

+*Note: it would appear now that POSIXTime has changed to SlotRange for the reasoning Lars outlines about time?
+General observation, may be wrong.*

+### 3.5.1 General Checks (Summary)

+* All the inputs are present.
+* The balances add up.
+* The fees are included.
+* The 'time-range' is checked (node checks the current time and compares it to the time-range specified by the transaction.
+If the current time does not fall into this time range, then then validation fails immediately, without ever running the validator scripts.

+However, if the time-range does fall into this interval, then validation is completely deterministic again.
+This is just a static piece of data attached to the transaction.
+Thus, the result of validation **does not** depend on when it is run.

+* By default, all transactions use an infinite time interval.

+### 3.6 Time Intervals

+Specifying a time interval in Haskell can be done in the following manner (using one of many types of constructors, which can be found within the documentation) [[4]](#4) as is outlined using the repl:

+<pre><code>> cabal repl
+...
+> import Plutus.V1.Ledger.Interval
+-- Interval from a to b
+> interval (10 :: Integer) 20
+Interval {ivFrom = LowerBound (Finite 10) True, ivTo = UpperBound (Finite 20) True}
+> member 9 $ interval (10 :: Integer) 20
+False
+> member 10 $ interval (10 :: Integer) 20
+True
+> member 11 $ interval (10 :: Integer) 20
+True
+> member 20 $ interval (10 :: Integer) 20
+True
+> member 21 $ interval (10 :: Integer) 20
+False
+-- Interval from 30 to +
+> 21 $ from (30 :: Integer)
+False
+> 30 $ from (30 :: Integer)
+True
+> 30000 $ from (30 :: Integer)
+True
+-- Interval to 30 from -
+> 30000 $ to (30 :: Integer)
+False
+> 31 $ to (30 :: Integer)
+False
+> 30 $ to (30 :: Integer)
+True
+> 7 $ to (30 :: Integer)
+True
+-- Intersection
+> intersection (interval (10 :: Integer) 20) $ interval 18 30
+Interval {ivFrom = LowerBound (Finite 18) True, ivTo = UpperBound (Finite 20) True}
+> contains (to (100 :: Integer)) $ interval 30 80
+True
+-- This means the interval between 30 and 80 is fully contained within -inf to 100
+> contains (to (100 :: Integer)) $ interval 30 100
+True
+> contains (to (100 :: Integer)) $ interval 30 101
+False
+> overlaps (to (100 :: Integer)) $ interval 30 101
+True
+-- Because the interval does in fact overlap the range -inf to 100, however
+> overlaps (to (100 :: Integer)) $ interval 101 110
+False
+-- as there is zero overlap
+</code></pre>

+*Note: this stuff takes a long time to digest and make notes on...*

 # References

 <a id="1">[1]</a>